proofgeist/mantine-tanstack-table/README.md

 }
 ```

 Most, but not all Mantine input components are supported.
+PRs welcome!

 ## TypeScript Support
 If you type your form values, you can pass the type to the components to get autocomplete suggestions on the required `name` prop